Skip to content

 Rapid Strep Infection Test / Throat Culture

-While lab tests can help identify underlying infections or issues, a diagnosis is primarily clinical, as there’s no single definitive test.
-Unfortunately, some practitioners hesitate to diagnose PANDAS without confirming an active infection, even though this isn’t required.
+Lab tests like ASO (Antistreptolysin O) and Anti-DNase B titers can help identify past infections or immune responses (Swedos, et al., 2022).
+Unfortunately, some practitioners hesitate to diagnose PANDAS without confirming an active strep infection, even though this isn’t required for diagnosis.

 Anaka’s Story